 Dentistry is a team sport.
-Hygienists are key players on that team, providing essential healthcare and disease prevention for patients.
+Hygienists are critical players on that team, providing essential healthcare and disease prevention for patients.
 As a hygienist, you’ll frequently be the main point of contact between patients and the practice.
-You’ll also spend more time in the chair working on patients than anyone else in the building.
+Undoubtedly, you’ll spend more time in the chair working on patients than anyone else in the building.
 That can be incredibly taxing, and you need a work environment that can help keep you energized and engaged.
 That’s why the culture of the practice where you work is essential to your success in dental hygiene.

 Emotional Demands of the Job

 Hygienists are tasked more than any other clinicians with maintaining relationships and emotional connections with patients.
 As a hygienist, you’ll spend more time in the chair with each patient and get to know the patients better than anyone else in the building.
 You have the opportunity to connect with patients on a more personal level and can truly set the tone for their visit.

 Hygiene is often a patient’s first treatment procedure in the practice.
 For patients with dental phobia or anxiety, you can make or break their long-term relationship with the practice.
 Taking a moment at the beginning of a patient’s first appointment to discuss their comfort level and fears can set them up for success in future cleanings and any restorative work they may need.
 It can also help them feel more eager to accept treatment recommendations from the doctor.